samiullahsaleem/golog/README.md

 ## Log Rotation

 `golog` automatically rotates log files when they exceed `MaxSizeMB`.
-Rotated files are named with a timestamp (e.g., `app.log.20250718_212705`).
-If `Compress` is `true`, rotated files are compressed with gzip (e.g., `app.log.20250718_212705.gz`).
+Rotated files are named with a timestamp (e.g., `app.log.20250718_214800`).
+If `Compress` is `true`, rotated files are compressed with gzip (e.g., `app.log.20250718_214800.gz`).
 The `MaxBackups` setting limits the number of retained backups, deleting the oldest files when the limit is exceeded.

 ## Structured Logging

-You can attach key-value pairs to logs for additional context:
+Attach key-value pairs to logs for additional context:

 ```go
 logger.Info("User logged in", map[string]interface{}{"user_id": 123, "ip": "192.168.1.1"})